marek-kan/Bionodal-root-units/README.md

  * BRU_regresion: looks at performance on Boston Housing dataset
  * BRU_ConV: looks at performance on CIFAR-10 dataset, CNN mimics ConvPool structure to simulate more complex deep learning model

-In notebooks are only technical comments, if you want to learn more about this topic please refer to my article or research paper by Bhumbra.
+Notebooks only contain technical comments, if you want to learn more about this topic please refer to my article and research paper by Bhumbra.